cujomalainey/ant-arduino/README.md

 ## Configuration

-To use this library your XBee must be configured in API mode (AP=2).
-Take a look at this for information on configuring your radios to form a network.
+To use this library your ANT radio must be loaded with the ANT Network Processor firmware.

 ## Questions/Feedback

-Questions about this project should be posted to http://groups.google.com/group/xbee-api?pli=1 Be sure to provide as much detail as possible (e.g. what radios s1 or s2, firmware versions, configuration and code).
+Questions about this project should be posted to http://groups.google.com/group/ant-api?pli=1 Be sure to provide as much detail as possible (e.g. what radios, firmware versions, configuration and code).

 ## Consulting/Commercial Licenses

-I'm available for consulting to assist businesses or entrepreneurs that need help getting their projects up and running.
-I can also provide a commercial license for situations where you need to distribute code to clients/third parties that would otherwise conflict with GPL.
-For these matters I can be contacted at andrew.rapp [at] gmail.
+If you are looking for commercial support go to thisisant.com